Current Workshop Dates

 - Discover a range of implementation techniques to engage and inspire parents, colleagues, your senior leader team, the local community and of course your students.

-- Develop a structured ‘action plan’ to record your next steps to implementation at your school.
+- Develop an ‘action plan’ to record your next steps to implementation at your school

 Australian Professional Standards for Teachers (AITSL) Addressed